 Her grin is wide and infectious.
 I cannot help but laugh with joy at the sight of her.
 We embrace across the threshold and I pull her inside.

 “I hope you don’t mind,” she says as she wipes her feet and surveys my modest hotel room.
-“I had a little time, just a little, before my flight.”
+“I had a little time, just a little, before my flight to Montreal.”

 “Mind?”
 I cry, shocked at the thought.
 “How could I mind?
 Why can’t you stay for the night?”

 We sit together on the couch.
 My eyes keep exploring her features.
 Her kind, knowing eyes, her beautiful, delicate skin.
-We talk of everything.
-We talk of her plans and mine.
-I forced her to make a promise to come back and to continue her studies in Harvard.
+We talk about everything.
+We talk about her plans and mine.
+I forced her to make a promise to come back and to continue her studies at Harvard.

 The time, as always, is too short.